MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/set-up-calling-plans.md

     > [!TIP]
     > **Phone System** licenses and Calling Plans in Office 365 go together, so to see the option to purchase Calling Plans, you must first have the **Phone System** licenses.

 2. First assign the licenses, and then assign a Calling Plan to the people in your organization.
-Vedere [assegnare le licenze di Microsoft teams](assign-teams-licenses.md).
+Vedere [assegnare licenze per i componenti aggiuntivi Microsoft teams](teams-add-on-licensing/assign-teams-add-on-licenses.md).

 ## <a name="step-3-get-phone-numbers"></a>Passaggio 3: ottenere i numeri di telefono
 Esistono tre modi per ottenere nuovi numeri utente: